 RAPE AGGRESSION DEFENSE (RAD) TRAINING PROGRAM

-The Office of Public Safety is currently working on establishing a Rape Aggression Defense or RAD training program for the campus community.
-Information on this program will be provided to the campus community when available.
+The Office of Public Safety is currently offering Rape Aggression Defense or RAD training programs for the campus community.
+Information on this program is available via a link of the Public Safety home page.

 In addition to community education and programs, the Office of Public Safety seeks proactive solutions to crime and safety threats.